Friday, November 21, 2025

 The Forgotten Bookshop in Paris

 In The Forgotten Bookshop in Paris by Daisy Wood, Juliette is in Paris looking for a particular square where her grandmother used to spend time.
-She has only a picture of the square to help her find it.
+She has only a picture to help her find it.
 However, while there, she discovers that her marriage is in serious trouble.
 Not wanting to go home, Juliette decides to stay in France.

 Now alone in Paris, Juliette is looking for a sense of purpose.
 She believes there's a reason for her to be there.
 Could it have something to do with the closed-up shop that is on the ground floor of her apartment building?
 She learns that it was a bookstore at one time.

 The story also takes us back to German-occupied France where we meet a young, Parisian couple, Jacques and Mathilde.
 They are staying there during the occupation to protect the bookshop that Jacques owns.
-His bookshop, La Page Cachee, sells books that are forbidden by the Nazis.
+His store, La Page Cachee, sells books that are forbidden by the Nazis.
 To hide them, Jacques builds a secret room in his store.
 This storage area will eventually be used to hide individuals away from the invaders.

 Jacques and Mathilde are taking dangerous risks working against Hitler’s regime since the penalty for hiding a person is death.
 These chapters capture the fear, trepidation and despair felt by many French people during these times.